We are yet to find out whether this is true or just an allegation. But here is the question, do backyard chickens have Salmonella?

 The Spread of Salmonella

 Backyard chickens might harbor Salmonella bacteria on their bodies and their droppings.
-These chickens are known to carry these germs on their feet, beaks, and feathers.
-Some of the infected chickens may appear clean, strong and healthy much to your surprise.
+These chickens carry these germs on their feet, beaks, and feathers.

-Salmonella infection can become so severe that the victims may have to seek medical advice to get well.
+Salmonella infection can become so severe that the victims may have to seek medical advice to recover.

 The infection is more likely to affect the following groups of people: